If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 As covered, ATVs use a 12-volt battery and system, but there is more to it than that.

-An ATV battery can be anywhere from 10.5 volts to 14.5 volts.
+A battery can be anywhere from 10.5 volts to 14.5 volts.
 A charged lead acid battery is around 12.6 to 12.8 volts.
-It’s common for your ATV, when running, to have the battery over 12.8 volts and sometimes as high as 14.5 as the stator runs to supply power to the machine.
+It’s common for your machine, when running, to have the battery over 12.8 volts and sometimes as high as 14.5 as the stator runs to supply power to the machine.